-Consequence for Year Round Activities: For extracurricular activities that are year round such as French Club the student shall be suspended from participation for one quarter.
-For extracurricular activities that are less than year round, but that do not have competitions the administrator shall identify an appropriate period of time for the student to be suspended from participation that is consistent with the ranges below.
+A. Consequence for Year Round Activities: For extracurricular activities that are year round (such as French Club) the student shall be suspended from participation for one quarter.
+For extracurricular activities that are less than year round, but that do not have competitions, the administrator shall identify an appropriate period of time for the student to be suspended from participation that is consistent with the ranges below.

-Applying Consequences for Students in Multiple Activities: For students that participate in multiple extracurricular activities the assistant principal shall have the authority to apply consequences as appropriate.
-If at the time of the consequence being determined the student is participating in multiple extracurricular activities the student's participation in all of these activities shall be impacted.
+B. Applying Consequences for Students in Multiple Activities: For students that participate in multiple extracurricular activities, the Assistant Principal has the sole discretion to apply consequences as appropriate.
+However, if at the time of a violation, the student is participating in multiple extracurricular activities, the student's participation in all of these activities shall be impacted.